Action plan on prompt payment in the construction industry

 Develop and roll-out an education program to ensure contractors and sub-contractors throughout the contracting chain are aware of their responsibilities and remedies, especially on federal construction projects.

-Status: The working group is drafting some educational content around contract terms, service standards, frequent bottlenecks, remedies for delayed payment, and payment best practices on federal construction contracts.
+Status: In progress.
+The working group is drafting some educational content around contract terms, service standards, frequent bottlenecks, remedies for delayed payment, and payment best practices on federal construction contracts.
 A training package will be developed for use by local construction associations.

 Treasury Board 30-day payment period